Using Grafana with Elasticsearch (tutorial)

 MetricFire offers a Hosted Grafana solution, so you can try it for yourself on the MetricFire free trial!
 You can also book a demo and talk to us directly about what MetricFire can do for you.

 Elasticsearch is an open-source, distributed data store for analyzing and searching data.
-Elasticsearch uses JSON based document structure to store and index data.
-It uses a data structure called Inverted Index to enable a very fast search on the stored data.
+Elasticsearch uses JSON-based document structure to store and index data.
+It uses a data structure called an Inverted Index to enable a very fast search on the stored data.
 Many firms use Elasticsearch to power their search across their databases.

 MetricFire is a hosted Grafana service where our engineers can set up any Grafana plugins for our customers upon request, with this service included in all packages.
 Check out how to do it below, and if you're looking to offload that work, sign up for our free trial.

 Additionally, be sure to check out our Hosted Graphite services.
-Our Hosted Graphite services offer three times the redundant storage (above the default Graphite storage), control by APIs for automated resources, and tagged metrics for easy viewing and analysis.
+Our Hosted Graphite services offer three times the redundant storage (beyond the default Graphite storage), API-controlled automated resources, and tagged metrics for easy viewing and analysis.

 Elasticsearch support in Grafana

-Elasticsearch support in Grafana is very exciting because one of the major use cases of Elasticsearch is storing event data and metrics.
+Elasticsearch support in Grafana is very exciting, as one of Elasticsearch's major use cases is storing event data and metrics.
 Hence, it's natural for a tool like Grafana to be used to visualize this data.
 In this article, we will walk through the step-by-step process of integrating Grafana with an Elasticsearch instance and then perform some queries.

 https://hub.docker.com/r/grafana/grafana/